loopwerk/loopwerk.io/content/articles/2025-02-05-saga-in-python-or-typescript.md

 Just as with the Swift and Python versions we have strongly typed metadata, and the shape of the code is very similar once again.
 One annoying thing about TypeScript (and JavaScript) is a lack of keyword arguments, which results in `Saga("content", "deploy")` without the `input` and `output` labels.
 One way to solve this is to always pass in an object, as I did with the `register` function.
 It’s the only way to come close to keyword arguments with default values, but the added curly braces are a bit annoying.

 The render functions get a fully typed `Item<T>` instance, where `T` is the metadata type.
-And unlike Python it’s more useful here, as you could use TSX as your template language, in which case the strong types absolutely help a lot.
+And unlike Python it’s more useful here, as you could use TSX as your template language, in which case the strong types absolutely help a lot and we’re strongly typed from top to bottom once again.

 However, this version of Saga does not validate the markdown, and it can’t transform it as needed, because the TypeScript types can’t be used like that in runtime.
 Saga can’t check if a JSON object confirms to `T`, since it doesn’t know what `T` is.
 So it also can’t transform the data to the expected type.
 This means that while the `ArticleMetadata` says that `tags` is an array or strings, in reality it’ll be a comma-separated string.
-The type and the actual object are not aligned, which will definitely cause problems when you try to use the metadata in your templates.
+The type and the actual metadata instance are not aligned, which will definitely cause problems when you try to use the metadata in your templates.

 The only way to solve this is to force users of Saga to describe their metadata using something else than pure TypeScript type notation, for example using [zod](https://zod.dev):